tunjan/tunjan.github.io/src/mental.md

 ### Practising possibility

-**Description** : to be able to imagine things going well and going bad. imagine fantastycal scenarios to practice cognitive difusion.
+**Description** : to be able to imagine things going well and going bad. imagine fantastical scenarios to practice cognitive diffusion.

 **Examples** : worried because going to an island.
-Imagine youself riding with dolphins to get there.
+Imagine yourself riding with dolphins to get there.

 ### Annoying kids in a car

 **Description** : imagine you are in a car with toddlers in the backseats screaming at you.
 You follow your GPS to the destination (guided by your values) and try to enjoy the ride while hearing the toddlers scream.
 You cannot reason with the toddlers.
 You cannot do anything to them.
 But hey cannot do anything to you.

-**Notes** : practice that when your brain starts catastrophizing or thowing axieties and compulsions.
+**Notes** : practice that when your brain starts catastrophizing or throwing anxieties and compulsions.

 ### The switch list